pixelninja/page_type_tool/README.markdown

 ## Installation

-- Upload the 'page_type' folder to your Symphony 'extensions' folder.
+- Upload the 'page_type_tool' folder to your Symphony 'extensions' folder.
-- Enable it by selecting "Page Type", choose Enable from the with-selected menu, then click Apply.
+- Enable it by selecting "Page Type Tool", choose Enable from the with-selected menu, then click Apply.

 ## Usage